Mei Yamaguchi: Early life

-Yamaguchi began to learn karate during her residence in the United States around the age of 7 years old, yearning to be like Jackie Chan.
-During college, she started training in Brazilian Jiu-Jitsu.
+Yamaguchi began to learn karate during her residence in the United States around the age of 7, yearning to be like Jackie Chan.
+In junior high she played softball, and during college she started training in Brazilian Jiu-Jitsu.
+She also studied abroad in the United States during her university years: she first attended Japan Campus of Temple University before transferring to El Camino College, from where she graduated.
 After returning to Japan, she joined Butoku Kai.
 She currently serves as the leader of the Morishita branch.

 In 2005, Yamaguchi entered into the Max Jiu-Jitsu Academy.

 Mixed martial arts career

+Early career

 Yamaguchi started her professional career in MMA in the lightweight tournament of Smackgirl-F 2007: The Next Cinderella Tournament 2007 First Stage on March 11, 2007, where she defeated Anna Saito by submission due to a rear naked choke.

 Yamguchi won her next fight in Smackgirl, defeating Saori Ishioka with a kneebar, forcing Ishioka to tap in the second round in the semi-finals at Smackgirl-F 2007: The Next Cinderella Tournament 2007 2nd Stage on May 19, 2007.

 On September 6, 2007 at Smackgirl 2007: Queens' Hottest Summer, Yamaguchi defeated Emi Tomimatsu by split decision, winning the final of the Next Cinderella Tournament 2007 in the lightweight division.

 In her last fight with the promotion Smackgirl and her fourth professional match, Yamaguchi was defeated via split decision by Emi Fujino on December 26, 2007 at Smackgirl 7th Anniversary: Starting Over.

 Her next bout would be at the first event for the promotion Valkyrie, Valkyrie 01, where she lost by unanimous decision against women's MMA legend Yuka Tsuji on November 8, 2008.